kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 An alternative approach could be the use of trial decryption.
 If the KEM used has anonymity, the ciphertext that the client sends is not linkable to the server public key.
-Kyber offers post-quantum anonymity [MX22].
+ML-KEM offers post-quantum anonymity [MX22].

 --- back